-Most manufacturers design unvented cylinders to be compatible with their heat pumps therefore they are the recommend choice of cylinder type, to work alongside a heat pump.
+Most manufacturers design unvented cylinders to be compatible with their heat pumps, therefore, they are the recommended choice of cylinder type to work alongside a heat pump.

 - Ability to cope with the high demand of hot water in larger homes

 - Reduces the need to continuously heat water

 - Can be used alongside other renewable heating solutions

 - If used with a renewable heating solution, no need for fossil fuels, saving money on energy bills

 Our expert engineers will carry out the work to the highest standard.